JAFAR1234567/Api_testing_projects/project_1/README.md

 > This document explains how to run an API test with Postman on Book website.
 # Summary

-I completed an API test on the [Book booking site](https://restful-booker.herokuapp.com/).
+I completed an API test on the [Simple Books API](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md).
 Here are the details of the tasks performed:

 ## Tasks Done